shrysr/hugo-sr/content/post/website-setup-apr-2020.md

 #!/usr/bin/env zsh

 # Script to git pull hugo site repo and deploy.
 This script is called by
 # a cron job.
-Replace username with your username Note that I have
+Replace username with your username.
+Note that I have
-# compiled go from the source to obtain the latest version which was
+# compiled go from the source to obtain a specific version which was
 # necessary for my theme and also to maintain parity with my local hugo
 # version.
 This can be added to my path if desired.
 Since only limited
-# commands are run using hugo at the moment, I am not doing so.
+# commands are run using hugo at the moment, I have not yet done so.

+# Setup the trap.
+This will ensure the background process is killed when
+# the script is finished.
+trap "kill 0" EXIT

+# Hugo project root directory.
+It's easier to work from here.
 cd /home/username/hugo-sr

+# Start the hugo watch process in the background to monitor the hugo
+# root directory and send updates to the destination, if any.
+/home/username/go/bin/hugo -w -d /var/www/html/website.name/public_html/ &

+# Pull in the latest from the remote
 sudo -u username git pull

-/home/username/go/bin/hugo -d /var/www/html/website.name/public_html/
+# Sleep for good measure though hugo generates the site in seconds
+sleep 2m

 ```

 <div class="src-block-caption">